The Fair Jilt: Plot

-When the story opens, young Miranda is living in a convent of Begines, an order of "galloping nuns" who take only temporary vows.
+Young Miranda lives in a convent of Begines, an order of "galloping nuns" who take only temporary vows.
 Her parents are dead and her younger sister, Alcidiana, lives with an uncle.
 The seeming unattainability of the Begines makes them more desirable to men, and Miranda is beautiful, accomplished, and wealthy.
-Not surprisingly, she has many admirers; she receives their gifts and attention with pleasure, while loving none of them.
-Then one day she meets Henrick, a handsome young prince who has taken monastic vows and changed his name to Francisco.
-(Miranda's maid tells her about Henrick's tragic past in a story within a story.)
-Miranda becomes infatuated with Henrick.
-When he rejects her advances, she accuses him of rape and has him thrown in prison.
+She has many admirers, and receives their gifts and attention with pleasure, while loving none of them.
+One day she meets Henrick, a handsome young prince who has taken monastic vows and changed his name to Francisco.
+Miranda's maid tells her about Henrick's tragic past in a story within a story.
+Miranda becomes infatuated with Henrick, but he rejects her advances.
+In response, she accuses him of rape and has him thrown in prison.

 Soon afterwards, Miranda meets Prince Tarquin and the two marry, but Miranda's extravagant lifestyle soon sees her wealth greatly reduced.
-She invites her sister to move in with her and Tarquin so that she can pilfer from her sister's funds.
+She invites her sister, Alcidiana, to move in, so that she can pilfer from her funds.
 To keep a hold over her sister, she rebuffs all of her sister's suitors until Alcidiana moves out.
 Miranda then sends a servant to poison Alcidiana, which he does, but Alcidiana does not die and the servant reveals Miranda's plan to the authorities.
 The servant is hanged, and Miranda, due to her position, is only shamed, though a great sum of money is owed to Alcidiana and Tarquin is ordered to pay it by the court.
-Miranda talks Tarquin into killing her sister, and so he attempts to shoot her but fails.
+Miranda convinces Tarquin to kill her sister, and he attempts to shoot her.
 He is caught, confesses, and is sent to be beheaded, but the executioner misses the mark and hits Tarquin's shoulder instead, causing severe injury.
-Tarquin is then released, and he and Miranda leave the country.
+Tarquin is released, and he and Miranda leave the country.
 In the closing lines, it is noted that Miranda eventually repents her sinful past and that Tarquin has since died, though no explanation is offered for his death.

+Style

+Behn portrays the narrator as their own character through asides containing biased descriptions.
+Through these asides and throughout the novel, the narrator responds to the events unfolding by both condemning and sympathizing with them.
+The narrator is distinguished by following a trend of adopting a level of anonymity and secrecy that mirrors the reality in which Aphra Behn was writing her, often perceived as, sordid secret histories.
+This ambiguous spectator serves the specific narrational purpose of delving into and exploring what happens in private and making public the secret interpersonal affairs of the characters.
+The narrator also functions as Behn's voice by adding a distinctive commentary on conventions within fiction by specifically addressing passion.
+She follows the themes of other amatory fiction authors by neither disparaging or encouraging it.
+These rhetorical devices distinguish Behn's writing from other writers of her time, and had a distinct influence and inspiration upon other authors such as Eliza Haywood.